 If the terms of a financial asset are modified, the Company evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
-In this case, the original financial asset is derecognised (refer to note 4.2.5) and a new financial asset is recognised at fair value plus any eligible transaction costs.
+In this case, the original financial asset is derecognised (see Note 4.7.v)) and a new financial asset is recognised at fair value plus any eligible transaction costs.